akkadotnet/akka.net/docs/articles/concepts/supervision.md

 ### Delayed restarts with the BackoffSupervisor pattern
 Provided as a built-in pattern the `Akka.Pattern.BackoffSupervisor` implements the so-called exponential backoff supervision strategy, starting a child actor again when it fails, each time with a growing time delay between restarts.

 This pattern is useful when the started actor fails because some external resource is not available, and we need to give it some time to start-up again.
-One of the prime examples when this is useful is when a `UntypedPersistentActor` fails (by stopping) with a persistence failure - which indicates that the database may be down or overloaded, in such situations it makes most sense to give it a little bit of time to recover before the peristent actor is started.
+One of the prime examples when this is useful is when a `UntypedPersistentActor` fails (by stopping) with a persistence failure - which indicates that the database may be down or overloaded, in such situations it makes most sense to give it a little bit of time to recover before the persistent actor is started.

 The following C# snippet shows how to create a backoff supervisor which will start the given echo actor after it has stopped because of a failure, in increasing intervals of 3, 6, 12, 24 and finally 30 seconds:
 ```csharp